dashpay/dashj/README.md

 The dashj library is a Java implementation of the Dash protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Dash Core.
 It comes with full documentation and some example apps showing how to use it.

+This branch is up to date with bitcoinj 0.15.4.

 ### Technologies

-* Java 7 for the core modules, Java 8 for everything else
+* Java 8 for the core modules, Java 8 for everything else
 * [Maven 3+](http://maven.apache.org) - for building the project
 * [Google Protocol Buffers](https://github.com/google/protobuf) - for use with serialization and hardware communications